 - Do you have other assets, i.e., stocks, savings accounts, 401(k) balances, etc.?

 If you answered Yes to all four questions, you are a good candidate to receive the benefit of some of the lower market rates today.
-If you answered No to one question it is still worth talking to a mortgage professional or using some of the tools on the Bills.com to determine the rate that you qualify for.
+If you answered No to one question, it is still worth talking to a mortgage professional or using some of the tools on Bills.com to determine the rate that you qualify for.
 However, you may not qualify for the absolute best rate.
-If you answered No to two or more questions, it will be difficult to find very low refinance rates.
-Take advantage of the other tools on Bills.com to get a better picture of how you can improve your situation and qualify for the lowest rates in the future.
+If you answered No to two or more questions, finding very low refinance rates will be difficult.
+Take advantage of the other tools on Bills.com to better understand how you can improve your situation and qualify for the lowest rates in the future.

 The Bills.com Refinance Calculator helps you to decide quickly whether a refinance makes sense for your specific situation.
-The Home-Account Service allows you to see the very best rates that have already been qualified for based on your income, home value, and credit — and request that specific loan from the lenders shown.
-Or if you prefer to talk to a some lenders and negotiate the best terms with a few, get a Bills.com Quick Quote and get matched with some of the best lenders in the country based on your unique situation and needs.
+Or if you prefer to talk to some lenders and negotiate the best terms with a few.
+Get a Bills.com Quick Quote and get matched with some of the best lenders in the country based on your unique situation and needs.

 The Best Rate May Not be the Best Deal